-Free UK Delivery
+Free Delivery Over £250

 A selection of Imperial Bathrooms Low Level Toilets, handmade in the UK to the highest standards

 As the low level or mid-level toilet is installed outside the wall very little concealed work is required.
 Making this traditional style toilet installation quick and simple for your installer.
 Prepare the soil pipe position to accommodate the pan or if your soil pipe is fixed in the case of listed renovations.
 Manufacturers such as Imperial and Burlington make toilet pan connectors to aid tricky installation.

 The video above displays the care and attention that go into the crafting of Imperial Bathrooms ceramics

 Fitting instructions will vary per manufacturer and brand.
 But in general, all low level and mid-level Victorian toilets will require the cistern part fixing to a wall or reinforced stud wall.
 These often fix via brackets, which can be ornate or plain in design.
 Strong fixing bolts and a secure wall will ensure the cistern stays affixed to the wall securely on installation but importantly over time.

 Which part is the flush pipe?
 The flush pipe is the metal pipe that carriers clean water from the cistern into the toilet pan, flushing the toilet.
 Not to be confused with the soil pipe, the flush pipe is the part that distinguishes a low level or mid-level toilet from a close coupled pan.
 Which does not have this part on display.

 In addition to a wide selection of Victorian inspired low level toilets we also offer Edwardian styles.
 And also other traditional style toilets to fit into various interior design schemes.
 Such as art deco, classical or even more prestigious styles such as the Burlington wooden throne seats.
 These are very ornate and traditional in style, having a large area of wood on display in an unusual but charming way.
 It has an antiquated square shape, overlapping the toilet pan area.